Our Mission Statement:

 Active Minds (AM) was founded by Alison Malmon when she was a junior at the University of Pennsylvania, following the suicide of her older brother, Brian.
 After searching unsuccessfully for existing groups that Alison could simply bring to her campus, Alison created her own model and formed what was then known as Open Minds in memory of her brother.

-The new non-profit organization, and all of its affiliated campus chapters, was then renamed Active Minds, Inc., at a latter time to reflect the progressive nature of this form of student advocacy in the mental health movement.
+The new non-profit organization, and all of its affiliated campus chapters, was then renamed Active Minds, Inc., at a later time to reflect the progressive nature of this form of student advocacy in the mental health movement.
 It is because of Alison Malmon that we began a chapter at the University of Oregon, to help others and change the conversation.

 At the U of O:

-A chapter at the University of Oregon was established during 2011-2012 school year with great success as the first organization on campus devoted entirely to raising awareness for mental health.
-However AM did not continue past June 2012 as several of its executive team had completed their degrees and graduated.
+A chapter at the University of Oregon was established during the 2011-2012 school year with great success as the first organization on campus devoted entirely to raising awareness for mental health.
+However, AM did not continue past June 2012 as several of its executive team had completed their degrees and graduated.

 During the Fall of 2013, the plan to bring back Active Minds to the University was put into place by Nicole Wong.

 Active Minds had its first general meeting in January 2013 in the Science Library with its biggest turnout ever!
 With a renewed vigor, the established executive team continued with its longest-running annual event aptly named, The Awkward Social.
 With 30 people in attendance, pizza, and self-care kits, Active Minds made its next announcement as they sought to established

 its new Executive team for the remainder of Spring 2013!

 UO Active Minds is Born!